Vicky Barnes: British sprint cyclist on her recovery from horrific crash

 "Every operation was near the spinal cord, especially the pelvis and the fractures in my neck," she says.

-"You sign a sheet which says 'risk of paralysis' and I needed the surgery, so I just had to tick it and carry on.
+"You sign a sheet which says 'risk of paralysis' but I needed the surgery, so I just had to tick it and carry on.
 You trust the surgeon.
-Especially in the UK, I still have a good relationship with him, he messages me to see how I am doing."
+Especially in the UK, I still have a good relationship with him; he messages me to see how I am doing."

 'My body had adjusted to being flat'